Skip to main content

 • “You have a ton of customization options when building your spells and the gameplay loop is quite fun.”

-• “Okay, this is really good so far, but I feel like there are a few mechanics the game just lacks depth in.”
+• “Okay, this is really good so far, but I feel like there are a few mechanics the game just misses.”

-• “If you prefer straightforward roguelike progression, you might not enjoy this game, as deck building is the core of gameplay and decides your run before you enter a dungeon, though mid-run buffs help compensate for flaws in your deck or better utilize spells acquired during a dungeon.”
+• “As others have noted, it's pretty gameplay focused, so if you like story, it's probably not going to be your thing; but you also probably won't like it if you prefer straightforward roguelike progression, as deck building is the core of gameplay and will decide your run before you ever enter a dungeon, although the inclusion of buffs mid-run allows for a nice way to quickly make up for faults in your deck or better utilize spells acquired during a dungeon.”

 • music